SarahChoung/react-flash-cards-pt/README.md

 # react-flash-cards-pt
-The description should be A Flash Card App built with React.js.
+A Flash Card App built with React.js.